 What is the Proper Way to Start the Keto Diet?

 Ketosis is a metabolic process in the body where fat is converted into ketones, which are then used as an energy source by the body.
 This state usually occurs when there are a lack of carbohydrates available.
 This process is helpful for burning stored fat and aiding weight loss.
 When the body is in ketosis, it is also helps with appetite suppression.
 It also helps with maintaining muscle.
-Ketogenic diets are often used for obese individuals to lose weight and they can also be beneficial for reduction of heart disease and issues with type-2 diabetes.
+Ketogenic diets are often used for obese individuals to lose weight.

 Tips to Eating with the Ketogenic Diet